tonyliu0910/SDEMG/README.md

 ```
 ## Prepare The Dataset
 ### Download the sEMG signals
 We use the surface electromyography signals from [Non-Invasive Adaptive Prosthetics (NINAPro)](https://ninapro.hevs.ch/instructions/DB2.html) DB2.
-The website doesn't provide an all-in-one compressed file of the database, so you might need to download datas from every subject seperately and unpack them to 1 folder shown as follows:
+The website doesn't provide an all-in-one compressed file of the database, so you might need to download data points from every subjects separately and unpack them into 1 folder shown as follows:
 ```
 [EMG_corpus_dir]
 |-- DB2_s1